Stargazing guide

 How Phone Compass Alignment Works

-AR stargazing apps depend on motion sensors, compass heading, and camera orientation.
+AR stargazing web apps depend on motion sensors, compass heading, and camera orientation.
 Small alignment errors are normal on mobile devices.

 Quick facts